Time to Experience Some Hospitality in Bangladesh

 After walking around the cute little village for a while, then looking over into India, we were back on the road.

 We made our way to an area where some locals had set up some makeshift shops.
 Once there, a young boy of no more than 8 years old took it upon himself to be our guide.

 He showed us the best hiking route to see the purple rocks.

 And the best viewpoint for the green lakes.

 Back to Dhaka For More Hospitality in Bangladesh

-Mahi wasn’t unable to host me back in Dhaka, but he had organised for me to stay with one of his friends, Taslima.
+Mahi wasn’t able to host me back in Dhaka, but he had organised for me to stay with one of his friends, Taslima.
 There were 3 generations of the family living in Taslima’s house, including Taslima’s son, her sister and her mother.
 They were all absolutely amazing.
 Whether it was just chatting, or planning how to cater to my dietary needs, they made sure that I was always comfortable.
 I even had some interesting chats with Taslima’s mum, who didn’t speak any English at all!

 Once I’d had a bit of a rest, Tasmina dressed me in a Sari, that she then gifted to me.
 We went for a walk to the local canal around sunset.